hogbergmarkus/snaps/README.md

 - Since this project uses npm, it is good practice you do the same.

 - Make sure you are in the root directory, then run `npm install`

+- In the src directory, open axiosDefaults.js and change `axios.defaults.baseURL` to your own API url.